citp/privacy-policy-historical/f/fr/fre/fredericks.com.md

 Some pages on our websites may contain electronic images known as web beacons, which are also called “single-pixel gifs”.
 These images allow us to count users who have visited those pages and to deliver co-branded services.
 We also may include web beacons in promotional e-mail messages or newsletters in order to count how many messages have been opened and acted upon.
 Web beacons are not used to access your personal information but they are a technique we use to compile aggregated statistics about usage on our websites.
 Web beacons collect only a limited range of information, including the time and date of page view, cookie number and description of the page on which the web beacon resides.

 **Third-Party Ads**
-We use a third-party service provider to service internet ads on our behalf.
-This provider may collect anonymous information about your visits to our websites, and your interaction with our products and services.
-Information about your visits to this and other websites may be used for targeted advertising purposes.
+We use a third-party provider to place our internet ads.
+The provider may collect anonymous information about your visits to our websites, and your interaction with our products and services.
+The provider may also use information about your visits to this and other websites to target advertisements for merchandise and services.
 This anonymous information is collected through the use of a pixel tag, which is industry standard technology used by most major websites.
 No personally identifiable information is collected or used in this process, meaning that your name, mailing address, email address or telephone number is not collected.
-For more information about this practice and to understand your option not to have this anonymous information used by our third party provider, please [click here](http://www.networkadvertising.org/managing/opt_out.asp).
+If you would like more information about this practice and your option not to have this anonymous information used by our third party provider, please [click here](http://www.networkadvertising.org/managing/opt_out.asp).
+To opt-out of Google Display Network ads, please [click here](https://www.google.com/settings/ads).

 **Security**
 We use a variety of technologies and processes to protect customer data.
 We use Secure Socket Layer (SSL) encryption technology whenever transmitting sensitive data such as credit and debit card information.
 Your personal information may also be protected by the password you created when you registered at any of our websites where this feature is offered.
 The confidentiality of any password is yours to protect.
 You may change it at any time by following the instructions on the applicable website.
 However, absolute security can never be guaranteed.
 We will never request your credit card or other personal information by email.
 If you receive an email that appears to be a request from us for personal information, do not respond as this may be a "phishing" scam designed to steal your personal information.
 Email is not a secure means of communication.
 Never include in an email your credit card number or other sensitive information.
 We will only request such information during secure transactions at our fredericks.com website.